MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/security-policy-settings/interactive-logon-require-smart-card.md

 Describes the best practices, location, values, policy management, and security considerations for the **Interactive logon: Require smart card** security policy setting.

 > [!NOTE]
-> You may need to download the ADMX templete for your version of Windows for this policy to be applied.
+> You may need to download the ADMX template for your version of Windows to enable this policy to be applied.

 ## Reference